qihao-huang/cpp-python-socket/README.md

 - Support multi-channel and 16-bit images, especially RGB-D pairs.
 - Efficient for Real-time prediction based on PyTorch/Python with streaming device input built on C++ API.

-**IMPORTANT NOTE:** This is more an exercice for me to learn how to make installable packages than an actual useful repo.

-**IMPORTANT NOTE:** It is not finished, so expect errors

 # cpp_python_socket
 Simple TCP/IP socket comunication wrapper between c++ and Python for IPC.